dudesweet/Agility2020-Access101/lab2.rst

-Lab 2: LAB2: Webtop Access Policy Build
+Lab 2: Building a Basic Access Policy
 ====================================================

 The purpose of this lab is to configure and test a IDaaS SAML Identity